-This healthy green rice, otherwise known as arroz verdé, is packed full of spinach and cilantro.
-It’s a simple and delicious way to get an extra serving of greens.
-Great as a side or to stuff in a burrito or wrap.
-Vegan and gluten-free.
+This healthy spinach rice with Mexican flavors like lime and cilantro is a simple and delicious way to get in an extra serving of greens.
+It works great as a side or served up in a burrito or wrap.
+Naturally vegan and gluten-free.

 - Jalapeno (optional): Feel free to process a jalapeno with the greens for a spicier version of this rice.

-How do you make green rice (arroz verdé)? (+ tips)
+How to make cilantro lime spinach rice (+ tips)

-Increase heat to medium-high and add the rice and cook for approximately 1-2 minutes, stirring as needed to prevent burning, until slightly browned.
+3. Increase heat to medium-high.
+Add the rice and cook for 1-2 minutes or until slightly browned stirring as needed to prevent burning.

-Meanwhile, add the spinach, cilantro, lime juice, and salt to the bowl of your food processor and pulse until smooth.
-If you opt to add jalapeno for spice, pulse it with the rest of the ingredients.
+5. Meanwhile, add the spinach, cilantro, lime juice, and salt to the bowl of a food processor fitted with the blade attachment.
+Process until smooth.

-Remove rice from heat and let stand for five minutes.
-Do not remove the lid at any point as it will release steam disrupting the cooking process.
+6. Remove the rice from heat and let stand for five minutes with the lid on. **Do not remove the lid at any point as it will release steam disrupting the cooking process.

 - Green Goddess Enchiladas: Get your daily dose of greens from these green goddess enchiladas.
-Spinach, cheese, and onion enchiladas smothered in verdé sauce made from scratch, and heaped with sautéed broccoli and zucchini.
-Naturally gluten-free and vegetarian.
+Spinach, cheese, and onion enchiladas smothered in verde sauce made from scratch, and heaped with sautéed broccoli and zucchini.
+Naturally gluten-free e=and vegetarian.

 - 1 tablespoon olive oil